ckaestne/seai/assignments/project.md

 * *Online evaluation* (1 page of text max): Briefly describe the metric used for evaluating model quality in production, the telemetry data collected, and the operationalization of the metric.
 Include or link to evaluation results in your report (figures do not count toward the page limit).
 Provide a pointer to the corresponding implementation in your code (preferably a direct GitHub link).
 * *Data quality* (0.5 pages max): Briefly describe the steps you have taken with regard to data quality and provide a pointer to the corresponding implementation in your code (preferably a direct GitHub link).
 * *Pipeline implementation and testing* (1 page max): Briefly describe how you structured the implementation of your pipeline and how you conducted testing.
 Include or link to a coverage report (figures do not count toward the page limit).
 Briefly argue why you think the testing is adequate.
 Provide a pointer to the corresponding implementation and test suite in your code (preferably a direct GitHub link).
-* *Continuous integration* (0.5 pages max): Describe your continuous integration setup both for infrastructure testing and for automatically training and evaluating models.
+* *Continuous integration* (0.5 pages max): Describe your continuous integration setup for infrastructure testing.
 Provide a pointer to the service (and credentials if needed to access the platform).
 * *Pull requests* (optional): If you use code reviews and pull requests within you team, provide a very short description of your process and link to 3 examples of your own pull requests.

 **Grading:** This milestone is worth 100 points: